Lecrapouille/MaxPlus.jl/docs/src/bibliography.md

 - [Jean-Pierre Quadrat](https://github.com/jpquadrat/jpquadrat.github.io) Many English and French PDF documents about Max-Plus algebra with applications (such as traffic jam) can be found.

 - [Jarosław Stańczyk](https://www.researchgate.net/publication/323453493_Max-Plus_Algebra_Toolbox_for_Matlab) gives a Matlab version (and/or GNU Octave) including a good introduction document to the Max-Plus algebra, modelling, analysis and control of Discrete Event Systems.
+I made a [fork](https://github.com/Lecrapouille/MP) of his toolbox since his website no longer exist.